substrait-io/substrait/site/docs/expressions/extended_expression.md

 ## Order

-If there are multiple expressions, the order of the inputs and outputs matter.
+If there are multiple expressions, the field order of the input and output data matters.
 Input data will match the schema order in `base_schema` and output data must match the order of the `ExpressionReference` messages.
 However, there is no requirement that the expressions are executed in any particular order.

 ## Function extensions